nadeemy/ExportVersionHistrorySP2013/README.md

 # ExportVersionHistrorySP2013

 Export version history can be used to export the version history of SharePoint 201 List items to Microsoft Excel.
 It provides button in Ribbon to do bulk export.
+The WSP file can be downloaded from here: https://github.com/nadeemy/ExportVersionHistrorySP2013/releases/download/1.0/NY.ExportVersionHistory.wsp
 # Deployment steps

 **Add Solution using stsadm.exe:**